CiucurDaniel/skateboard-shop/README.md

 * Frontend - UI component of the application
 * Catalog - contains products with stock info
 * ShoppingCart - contains items added in cart and processes payments
-* Tracking - track orders
+* Auth - Provide authentication using JWT tokens signed with a secret key

 ![Microservices Diagram](documentation/SkateboardShop.png)